Young officer slain in Harlem joined to help ‘chaotic city’

 McNeil was on probation for a 2003 drug conviction in New York City.
 He also had several out-of-state arrests.
 In 1998, he was arrested in South Carolina on suspicion of unlawfully carrying a pistol, but records show the matter was later dismissed.
 In 2002, he was arrested in Pennsylvania on suspicion of assaulting a police officer, Essig said.

-Associated Press writer Michael Hill in Albany, N.Y., contributed to this report.
+Associated Press writers Michael Hill in Albany, New York, and Kathleen Foody in Chicago contributed to this report.